 We understand that STEM-focused students are driven, motivated, and accomplished.
 We also know how stressful and competitive the college admissions can be for this cohort of applicants.
 As the only admissions consulting company focused only on STEM-based admissions, we have a distinctive perspective regarding what it “takes” to get accepted to a top college.
 Work with us to ensure your high school experience highlights your interests, passions, and intellectual curiosity.
 We can also assist with summer program applications and science fair mentoring.

-Work directly with a former Stanford University and Stanford Medical School admissions officer and former BS/MD admissions officers to give yourself the greatest advantage!
+Work directly with a college advisor and a former medical school admissions officer to give yourself the greatest advantage!